SChinchi/LogViewer/README.md

   - Add loading progress bar for big files.
 Optimisation might also be possible when parsing the log.
 - Summary
   - Currently very much WIP.
 Maybe trim the information shown, maybe combine it with Diagnostics, maybe get rid of it.
-- Console
-  - Show additional lines around an event for context?
 - Diagnostics
   - List any mods not loading due to missing dependencies.
   - Capture mods that corrupt code with bad IL.